ASPAVELI Solution for infusion Ref.[49950] Active ingredients: Pegcetacoplan

 4.9.
 Overdose

-No case of overdose has been reported to date.
+In the postmarketing setting, cases of overdose have been reported, with no new safety events observed.
 In case of overdose, it is recommended that the patient be monitored for any signs or symptoms of adverse reactions and appropriate symptomatic treatment be instituted.

 6.3.
 Shelf life